How to Make Peppermint Tea with Fresh Peppermint Leaves

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Healthy and packed with rich peppermint flavor, you’ll wonder why you didn’t learn how to make peppermint tea sooner.
-You only need 2 ingredients for the best cup of healthy peppermint tea you’ve ever tasted, perfect for enjoying hot or iced!
+Naturally sweetened with honey and packed with rich peppermint flavor, you only need 2 ingredients for the best cup of peppermint tea you’ve ever tasted!
+It’s easy to make and perfect for enjoying hot or iced.

 Clear glass of golden peppermint tea with fresh peppermint sprigs on a wooden table.
 The setting is warm, inviting, and soothing.